PriyaMalhotra3/262chat/README.md

 ## For testers

-From the project root directory, run
+From the project root directory, you can run the entire testsuite (28 different tests) by running
 ```shell
 $ python3 -m unittest -v
 ```